bonezone2001/discord-self.js/README.md

 Although I say it can do most things.
 There is still much to do
 - Implement voice connection and streaming
 - Implement some method for gracefully handling rate limits
-- Add more creation commands to automate creating guilds, channels, roles, etc.
+- Cover most of the REST API
-- Possibly wrap the event emitter up and add type information instead of raw websocket events.
+- Possibly wrap the event emitter up and add type information instead of raw websocket events
 - Lazy guild loading.
-Super easy just need to find the time.
+Super easy just need to find the time

 Find somethings missing and it's not here?
 [Open an issue](https://github.com/othneildrew/Best-README-Template/issues) and let me know what could be improved.